Partners or Family Members

 Fully immerse yourself in Spanish to get the most from your experience in Peru

-Without a doubt, learning a language abroad with an immersion program is a lot more useful than taking classes in your home country.
+Without a doubt, learning a language abroad with an immersion program is much more helpful than taking classes in your home country.

-Our language courses and time spent in a clinical environment are essential parts of developing Spanish skills here.
-However, another vital part of this language learning process is to live Spanish by staying in family accommodation.
+Our language courses and time spent in a clinical environment are essential to developing Spanish skills here.
+However, another vital part of this language-learning process is to live Spanish by staying in family accommodation.

 We have worked with a select group of families for several years.
 The families are all professional households located in middle-class areas of the city, with comfortable homes.
 Typically adult family members include engineers, doctors, and college faculty.

-Family accommodation households are warm and welcoming and understand that different students have different needs.
+Family accommodation households are warm and welcoming and understand that each student has different needs.
 In each household, at least one family member has at least a basic level of English.

 You will have your own room, and the homes all have WiFi and cable TV, etc.